Dot Net Framework Blazor

 Blazor WebAssembly:

-A client-side hosting model in which the entire application runs on a web browser using WebAssembly.
-The Blazor application, dependencies, and .NET or .NET core runtime are downloaded in the browser when launched.
-WebAssembly is a low-level assembly-like language supported in all modern web browsers, can be implemented in a sandbox environment, and provides relative performance.
+WebAssembly is a low-level assembly-like language supported in all modern web browsers, and it can be implemented in a sandbox environment and provides relative performance.

 Blazor Server:

-Difference between a Blazor and an MVC?
+What Is the Difference Between a Blazor and an MVC?

 Blazor enables you to develop the front end with the help of C # and razor syntax without using JavaScript.
-There are no restrictions on using technology at the back end; you can use it as you wish.
-Microsoft announced the project earlier this year.
-Blazor also helps in developing the mobile app using C # and Java.

 M—-model [business level]